prasann/blog-gatsby/content/posts/2019-10-18--logging-in-golang-projects/index.md

+---
+title: Logging in Golang projects
+subTitle: Writing a generic log layer log common log information.
+postDescription: A log abstraction in go-lang projects, that can then be used to log common information.
+This also hides the log library inclusion, making it easier to swap out the library for a different one.
+category: Go
+---

 Logging in golang projects

 One of the common requirement in any project is to have some additional context while logging.
 And most of us aren't consuming the logs directly these days.